tahiri-lab/iPhyloGeo_plus_plus/exe-generation/exe_troubleshooting.md

 3. Created a script to search for the string "get_params" in every .py file in the project’s scripts directory, find_string_in_scripts.py: found scripts\Climatic\climatic_grath_settings.py line 71 and scripts\utils\my_dumper.py line 84.
 The first defines the function and the second tries to use it
 4. Consulted climatic_graph_settings.py.
 It defines a class named ClimaticGraphSittings, with a method get_params.
 There is a corresponding file in the EXE’s folder: scripts\build\exe.win-amd64-3.11\lib\Climatic\climatic_graph_settings.pyc
 5. Consulted my_dumper.py.
 It imports Params from aphylogeo.params, the defines a class named MyDumper along with a function named update_yaml_param which has a parameter named params.
 The function tries to load the parameters from a yaml file.
 The line calling `params.get_params()` is within an except statement for when it doesn’t find the yaml file.
 Therefore I should be able to fix this by adjusting the way the script that calls that function finds the yaml file, much like I did for main.py
-6. I ran find_string_in_scripts on "load_from_file" to find the various lines in the project that I needed to adjust
+6. Ran find_string_in_scripts on "load_from_file" to find the various lines in the project using the load_from_file method: scripts\Climatic\climatic_graph_settings.py line 34 read `def load_from_file(cls, params_file):` I modified the method’s definition (see code snippets) and added `import os` and `import sys` at the beggining of the script.
+Then, I went down the list of lines in the project calling the method, adjusting each one to only use the name of the script as a parameter, not the path.
+I edited scripts\Climatic\climatic_preferences_dialog.py line 7, scripts\Climatic\climat_tree.py line 10, scripts\Genetics\genetic_params_dialog.py line 10 and scripts\Qt\main.py line 21: it failed because I forgot to remove the call to the find_utils function in main.py, and deleted the function
+7. Put find_utils back

 ## TODO

 1. Come up with a more permanent fix than September 28, step 5